 Amazon.com Gift Card:

 Up To $750 To Prepare For Your Vacation *Amazon.com Gift Card: Up To $750 To Prepare For Your Vacation *Get the fun started before you’ve even boarded your cruise!
 Book a new and qualifying cruise and receive a Amazon Gift Card valued up to $750.
 Spend it on luggage, flip-flops, sunscreen, bathing suits, or any other Amazon.com merchandise that would make your upcoming vacation that much more special.
 Your gift card code will be emailed to you approximately 30 days before departure date.
-Actual amount of card will vary based on total price (which can be found on your invoice under "Total Price"), minus port charges & taxes.*
+Amount of bonus varies & is based on your booking price (found in your invoice as "Total") MINUS taxes, fees, port expenses, and port charges*